SylvanFranklin/nonsense/README.md

 ![](generation.gif)

 # 'Tributing
-I through this together in a weekend so there are prolly hella spelling mistakes and bad variable names, open a PR so that it looks like you're doing something meaningful for open source lol.
+I threw this together in a weekend so there are prolly hella spelling mistakes and bad variable names, open a PR so that it looks like you're doing something meaningful for open source lol.